roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network/Service discovery DNS/Use NodeLocal DNSCache in an ACK cluster.md

 # Use NodeLocal DNSCache in an ACK cluster

 Container Service for Kubernetes \(ACK\) allows you to deploy NodeLocal DNSCache to improve the stability and performance of service discovery.
-NodeLocal DNSCache is implemented as a DaemonSet and runs a DNS caching agent on cluster nodes to improve cluster DNS performance.
+NodeLocal DNSCache is implemented as a DaemonSet and runs a DNS caching agent on cluster nodes to improve the efficiency of DNS resolution for ACK clusters.
 This topic describes how to deploy and configure NodeLocal DNSCache for an application in an ACK cluster.

 -   An ACK cluster is created.
 For more information, see [Create a managed Kubernetes cluster](/intl.en-US/User Guide for Kubernetes Clusters/Cluster/Create Kubernetes clusters/Create a managed Kubernetes cluster.md).
 -   A kubectl client is connected to the cluster.
-For more information, see [t16645.md\#](/intl.en-US/User Guide for Kubernetes Clusters/Cluster/Access clusters/Connect to Kubernetes clusters by using kubectl.md).
+For more information, see [t16645.md\#](/intl.en-US/User Guide for Kubernetes Clusters/Cluster/Access clusters/Connect to ACK clusters by using kubectl.md).

 ## Limits

 -   NodeLocal DNSCache does not support pods that run in serverless Kubernetes \(ASK\) clusters or on elastic container instances in managed or dedicated Kubernetes clusters.
 -   The Terway version must be v1.0.10.301 or later.
+If your cluster runs Terway in inclusive ENI mode based on IPVLAN, you must modify the configurations of Terway.
+For more information, see [Modify the configurations of Terway](#section_wcp_x4c_oyc).
 -   To install NodeLocal DNSCache, you can go to the Add-ons page or install ack-node-local-dns on the App Catalog page.
 -   NodeLocal DNSCache serves as a transparent cache proxy for CoreDNS and does not provide features such as Hosts or Rewrite.
 If you want to enable these features, modify CoreDNS configurations.
 -   If PrivateZone is used in the cluster, you must modify CoreDNS configurations before you enable PrivateZone.
 For more information, see [Compatibility with PrivateZone](#section_ajk_4vf_oqk).

 ## Introduction

 ACK NodeLocal DNSCache is a local DNS cache solution developed based on the open source NodeLocal DNSCache project.
-ACK NodeLocal DNSCache is the ack-node-local-dns chart in Helm.
+The Helm chart name of ACK NodeLocal DNSCache is ack-node-local-dns.
 This solution consists of a DNS cache that runs as a DaemonSet and an admission controller that runs as a Deployment to dynamically inject DNSConfig.

 -   The admission controller intercepts pod creation requests based on admission webhooks and dynamically injects cached DNSConfig to pod configurations.